 Mobile experiences that serve in-person attendees with a virtual platform offer advantages beyond just their accessibility:

 - They serve both virtual and in-person attendees with the same product

-- They easily connect virtual and in-person attendees in video conversations
+- They easily connect virtual and in-person attendees for networking

 - The notifications are much more familiar to smartphone users than the desktop versions